VestigeJ/tutorials/01-wasmcloud_basics/wash_intro/intro.md

 ### Objectives

 In this lesson, we will discuss the high level functionality of `wash`.
-At the end of the could, you should be able to:
+At the end, you should be able to:

 - start and interact with the `wash` REPL
 - understand the most commonly used subcommand's functionality